kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 -
 ![Image](https://github.com/user-attachments/assets/317e5a40-78d2-4941-bcbc-9c0bcd84aeb3)

-- Ready for testing.
+   **Ready for Testing**
   - Click `test and cutover` then select `launch test instance`
   - An IP internal main testing server is created, you can test this instance in the internet.
   - if it does not have a public address, create one using `Elastic IP`

-- test in progress
+- **Test in Progress**

+  -Select `Test and Cutover` in the top right corner, then select `Launch test instances`.

+  **Launch the Test Instance**

+  - Select the `Source Servers` => `Test and Cutover` => `Launch Test Instance`

+  - A test instance should be launched as per your Launch Template

+  - Click on the `Source Servers` => Lifecycle => Click on the `job id` and monitor the progress

+   - Go to EC2 => A new AWS MGN service conversion server should be launched

+  - Once the conversion is complete a test instance should be available

+  - Test the application by browsing using the test instances’ public IP
+  - if the Public IP is not availble then;
   - creat an Elastic IP address
-  - Go to the ec2 internal instance and select it
+  - Go to the EC2 internal instance and select it
   - select `elastic Ip` at the left
   - click `Allocate elastic ip address`
   - select the allocated Ip and take `associate IP`
   - chose the `instance` and the `private ip`
   - also attached a `security group` to access it openning the right ports e.g `7990`

     <img width="907" alt="Image" src="https://github.com/user-attachments/assets/0744e486-ab8e-4e40-ac13-f0346e240a20" />
     <img width="955" alt="Image" src="https://github.com/user-attachments/assets/9307de85-9a6a-4121-8952-e7d6bbe5ba0c" />

     - An IP internal main testing server is created, you can test this instance in the internet.

      ![Image](https://github.com/user-attachments/assets/183a3492-4dc8-4be8-af16-801323ea05a7)

     - This shows that we have migrated to the server.

  - source server